M-DV/AIDE/readme.md

+## Contributing

+Contributions in any form to AIDE are most welcome!
+These include (but are not limited to):
+* Feedback about user experience, suggestions, _etc._
+* Trained/fine-tuned model instances from the Model Marketplace ([here](https://aidedemo.westeurope.cloudapp.azure.com/) are some examples for you to use for free!)
+* Custom model implementations (see [here](doc/custom_model.md) for details)
+* Reports on hard- and software compatibility (see [here](doc/install_manual.md#compatibility))
+* Bug reports (please open an [issue](https://github.com/bkellenb/AIDE/issues) for an encountered bug) and bug fixes/suggestions
+* Any message, positive or negative, about your usage and experience of AIDE!

-If you use AIDE, we would be happy to hear from you!
-Please send us an [E-mail](mailto:benjamin.kellenberger@yale.edu) with a little bit of info about your use case; besides getting to know the fellow usership of our software, this also enables us to provide somewhat more tailored support for you if needed.
+In general, if you use AIDE, we would be happy to hear from you!
+Please send us an [E-mail](mailto:b.kellenberger@ucl.ac.uk) with a little bit of info about your use case; besides getting to know the fellow usership of our software, this also enables us to provide somewhat more tailored support for you if needed.
 Thank you very much.

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.